u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/sales/send_quotations/deadline.rst

 .. image:: deadline/quotation-deadlines-expires-after.png
    :align: center
-   :alt: How to use deadline in a quotation template on Odoo Sales.
+   :alt: How to use deadline in a quotation template on Thrive Bureau ERP Sales.

 .. tip::
-   By clicking the :guilabel:`Customer Preview` button on a quotation, Odoo clearly displays when that specific offer expires.
+   By clicking the :guilabel:`Customer Preview` button on a quotation, Thrive Bureau ERP clearly displays when that specific offer expires.
 As a reminder, the number of days is the same as those mentioned in the quotation template (if a quotation template was used for the initial quotation).

    .. image:: deadline/quotation-deadlines-preview.png
       :align: center
-      :alt: How customers will see deadlines on Odoo Sales.
+      :alt: How customers will see deadlines on Thrive Bureau ERP Sales.

 .. seealso::
    :doc:`/applications/sales/sales/send_quotations/quote_template`